TW-QT/TFNetworking/README.md

 TFNetworking is suitable for a slightly more complex project, not for a simple personal project.

 TFNetworking is helpful if you want to cache requests, manage the dependences of requests, or validate the JSON response.
-And if you want to cache requests based on request version, this is one of the greatest advantages of YTKNetwork.
+And if you want to cache requests based on request version, this is one of the greatest advantages of TFNetworking.

 ## Why